 - The lower mordent symbol has a short line through the middle.
 (Think “Line=Lower”).

-There are no hard and fast rules about what note values to write, but notice here that semiquavers are common in the music already.
+There are no hard and fast rules about what note values to write, but notice here that semiquavers (16th notes) are common in the music already.
 The mordent should be quicker than any note values already commonly used.